MingLee02/MingLee02.github.io/about/index.md

 title: About Me
 ---

-I have over three years commercial experience working as a Developer, mainly focussing on front-end technologies including JavaScript.
+I have over three years commercial experience working as a developer, mainly focusing on front-end technologies including JavaScript.

-I have two years experience working with python.
+I have two years experience working with Python.

 In terms of frameworks, I have worked extensively with Angular, Django and Django REST framework.